Graft - opening chapters

 I started to cry.

 The other stranger drifted closer, making soothing noises.
-The blond one touched my tormented shoulder, and his touch certainly felt real, the pain of it solid and sure, something to try to hold on to as everything else slipped away.
+The blond one touched my tormented shoulder, and his touch certainly felt real, the pain of it solid and sure even as everything else slipped away.